jesseocon/example-text-to-screen/readme.md

     <tr>
       <td>twitterImageSrc</td>
       <td>'../img/twitter.png'</td>
-      <td>The icon for twitter that will display next to tweets in the TEXT AREA (THIS SHOULD BE A DEFINED TERM) next to
+      <td>The icon for twitter that will display next to tweets in the messageTextTarget html element</td>
-      the body of the tweet</td>
     </tr>
     <tr>
       <td>instagramImageSrc</td>
       <td>'../img/instagram.png'</td>
-      <td>The icon for instagram that will display next to instagrams in the TEXT AREA (THIS SHOULD BE A DEFINED TERM)
+      <td>The icon for instagram that will display next to instagrams in the messageTextTarget html element
-      next to the body of the instagram.
       </td>
     </tr>
     <tr>
       <td>phoneImageSrc</td>
       <td>'../img/phone.png</td>
       <td>
-        The icon for a Mobile Originated message (MO) that will display in the TEXT AREA (THIS SHOULD BE A DEFINED TERM) next to the body of the MO.
+        The icon for a Mobile Originated message (MO) that will display in the messageTextTarget html element
       </td>
     </tr>
     <tr>